 If the employee does not elect COBRA within 60 days, coverage under the IU-sponsored health plan ends.
 If the employee elects COBRA, coverage may also end when:

 - premiums are not paid on time; the enrollee becomes covered under another group health plan which does not limit the coverage for an enrollee's preexisting condition; the enrollee becomes entitled to Medicare; IU no longer provides group health coverage to any employee;

 - when the enrollee's COBRA coverage was extended due to disability and there is a final determination that the enrollee is no longer disabled.

 COBRA benefits are provided subject to continued eligibility for coverage.
 Indiana University has the right to terminate COBRA coverage retroactive to the date on which eligibility ends.

-For questions about COBRA coverage contact the University Human Resources ( or 812-855-7833) or a campus HR office.
+For questions about COBRA coverage contact the IU Human Resources ( or 812-855-7833) or a campus HR office.